FrancesCoronel/personal-website-v3/_posts/2016-04-30-schools-out.md

     slightly more normal age for someone to get a Master’s.
 3. I’ve wanted the chance to explore the Bay Area for a long-term period and Make School provides that opportunity perfectly.
-I also feel like I could get more “bang for my buck”, per se, from Product Academy.
+I also feel like I could get more "bang for my buck", per se, from Product Academy.

 Only time will tell what I’ll end up doing but either way, it’s going to